Basic Piano Chords (and Some Advanced Ones) for Beginners

 In this straight forward guide you’ll learn everything you need to know to put together any chord you want.

-We’ll show you how to play piano chords and then show you a few more advanced ones too!
+We’ll show you the basics and then show you a few more advanced ones too!

 Let’s get it…